BlueWizardHat/yamlcfn/README.md

 	    type: "string"
 	    description: "environment prefix"

-Now put this tag on all your security groups
+Now you can put this tag on all your security groups

 	tags:
 	  - key: "Name"